jpress7639/the-muse/README.md

 ## Change Log

 - (6/8) Constructed first readMe for the Project Proposal
-- (6/9) Project Approved and Began Basic HTML and CSS Structuring
+- (6/9) Project Approved and Began Basic HTML and CSS Structuring, Set Up API Data Rendering
+- (6/10) Worked on other JS functionality (Countdown Clock and List Making)